GoogleCloudPlatform/deploymentmanager-samples/community/lustre/README.md

 This is a Deployment Manager script to deploy a Lustre parallel file system cluster on Google Cloud Platform.
 This tool deploys the open source Lustre RPMs available on whamcloud.com.

-This script deploys MDS/MGS combined node(s), and N OSS nodes.
+This script deploys a MDS/MGS combined node, and N OSS nodes.
 On both node types the IP addresses, machine type, disk type, and disk size are all configurable in the lustre.yaml file.

 Please note: This software is provided as-is, with no guarantees of support.
 This is an example script, and should be used as such.